timmons1234/project_template/README.md

 Goodwin et al.,2015 provides more information on the SEEL (Structure Enactive Engagement in Learning) strategy for implementation of virtual based learning.

-Conclusion
+## Conclusion

 The field of Network Engineering is in need of new ways to train current and future practitioners to be able to maintain skill levels, increase skills levels and train on new technologies.
 Current classroom based teacher centered training with limited interaction by students does not lend itself to the changing networking field and is why simulation based techniques have been proposed.
 Through the use of virtual environments or gamification a training system that allows custom scenarios to be developed, instructor defined difficulty and training in a risk free space can be created to allow for more immersive and retentive training.
 SDN is a new networking technology that would benefit from training in a virtual/educational game environment.
 Care must be taken when creating these education games to ensure the game aspect does not outweigh the knowledge transfer but when correctly gaming can provide a novel way to learn material that is more engaging and even fun than traditional training.

 ## Research Questions

-Why is there a skill gap?
+Why is there a Network Engineering skill gap?

-How do we train new engineers?

-How do we increase the skill level of current engineers?
+How can we reduce the gap?

-How do we create an environment that strengthens new candidates prior to entering the workforce?

-Can Modeling and Simulation Techniques be used in training network engineers?
+Does changing technology make the engineering skill gaps a temporary problem?

 ## Research Method